Quirktree/info314-website/docs/assignments/lab6.md

 In the remaining weeks of the quarter, we will create a network service using the Python sockets API.
 In this lab, we will explore the basic use of the sockets API along with some related topics about text and data representation in network protocols.

+If you need help with getting started with Python, Jarett has created a video tutorial with timestamps for each section here: <https://uw.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=685386aa-3431-4e2a-a46a-ab600050535b>

 ## Instructions